adunkman/dunkman.me/app/content/_index.md

   href: .

 summary: |
   **Hello!** I’m Andrew Dunkman, a software developer and occasional speaker.
-I use he/him pronouns, and am a resident of ANC 1B02 in Washington, DC.
+I use he/him pronouns, and am a resident of <abbr title="Advisory Neighborhood Commissions">ANC</abbr> 1B02 in Washington, DC.

 aliases:
   - /about/